mbalexander19/nrows-util/README.md

 3. Input a planning functionality

 Contributions or feature requests from other users are welcome, but remember that I am doing this part time and (mostly) without pay.
 If you do use this, please send me a message with your name and unit - both to add you to the COI and for my own FITREP metrics :).

+Please do NOT push any PII to this repo or transmit any real-world data outside of official U.S. Government communications channels.
+I intend to keep this public for widest availability, but that also means it is open to the entire internet.
+If you need to pass data for some reason (such as an example for a new feature or fix), please keep the format only and generate fake inputs for all fields.